awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-event-reference-record-contents.md

 **Optional:** False

 **`sourceIPAddress`**
 The IP address that the request was made from\.
 For actions that originate from the service console, the address reported is for the underlying customer resource, not the console web server\.
 For services in AWS, only the DNS name is displayed\.
-CloudTrail redacts the value of `sourceIPAddress` and replaces it with `AWS Internal` if the request was made with a proxy client \(such as the AWS Management Console\), and `sessionCredentialFromConsole` is present with a value of `true`\.
 **Since:** 1\.0
 **Optional:** False